Sir David Foulis, 1st Baronet: Valentine Thomas and the king's honour

 Richard Douglas wrote to his uncle Archibald Douglas, who disapproved of Foulis and his employment, that Foulis was a fool and Archibald's dire enemy, and that James had begun to realise that Foulis was a "foolish person" and he would not be sent to England again.
+In May 1599, James VI tried to shift the blame onto Foulis when Elizabeth was displeased with his negotiations in Germany and with Anne of Denmark's relations to gather support for his succession to the English throne.

 In August 1599, James Sempill of Beltrees went to London instead, and gave £400 to the goldsmith George Heriot from the English annuity, for jewels delivered to Anna of Denmark.

 In September 1599, he had dinner at Colinton castle with his brother and an English adventurer, Henry Lee.
 They were able to watch the king hunting from top of the tower or "house head."
 James VI stopped to eat and afterwards talked with Lee.

 Foulis was again in London in December 1601.
 He wrote to the Earl of Mar about some jewels and that he was displeased by the actions of James Sempill of Beltrees.
+In the "secret correspondence" between James VI and England, Foulis was known as "9".